TheBestMoshe/hebcal/README.md

 print(time_info.is_yom())
 ###False
 ```

 <sub>
 Note: Calculating the timezone from the lat/lon slows down the calculations.
 It is best to pass the timezone as an argument:</sub>
 ```python
 time_info = hebcal.TimeInfo.now(timezone='America/New_York', latitude=40.089909, longitude=-74.216270)
 ```
-You can manualy get the timezone using Hebcal:
+You can manually get the timezone using Hebcal:
 ```python
 from hebcal.util.location import get_location
 timezone = get_location(latitude==40.089909, longitude=-74.216270)